German Breakfast Pastries/ German Sweets

-A typical German streusel is sort of like a crumble to go.
+A popular German food is the typical German streusel, which is sort of like a crumble to go.
 Most bakeries offer different types of it: with poppy (Mohnstreusel), cherries (Kirschstreusel), red currants (Johannisbeerstreusel), pudding (Puddingstreusel) or cream (Sahnestrusel).
 The main ingredients: flour, sugar, butter and yeast.

 Doughnut (Berliner/ Pfannkuchen)

 In whole Germany, this doughnout kind of pastry is called “Berliner” – except in the main capital Berlin.
 Here they are called “Pfannkuchen”.
 Especially during Carnival (which mostly takes place in cities in west Germany like Cologne and Mainz), it is a tradition to serve a lot of “Berliner”.
 The average “German doughnut” consists of sweet yeast dough, powder sugar and marmedale in the center.

 Pudding Pastry (Puddingteilchen)